 Sex changes based on the moment.
 Sometimes, the mood requires slow and steady; other times a faster approach is more appropriate.
-But when you have gift of time, you want to use it and the question of how to last longer in bed comes a-knockin’.
+But when you have gift of time, you want to use it and the question of how to last longer in bed becomes very real.

 It’s not exactly news that it takes men less time than women to reach orgasm.
 And once it happens, sex is often over.
 After ejaculation, men go through a refractory period where they are unable to achieve another erection for a certain length of time (women have little to no refractory period).
 It’s normal and it varies, but it does have a way of interrupting intercourse.
-The only way to defer it is to delay orgasm, which is why we’ve put together a list of tips for lasting longer in bed.
+The only way to defer it is to delay orgasm, which is why it’s smart to have some tips for lasting longer in bed in your back pocket.

 But first, a friendly reminder from Dr. Carol Queen, the staff sexologist over at Good Vibrations.
 “Sex is not a linear situation, but a fluid one,” she says.
 “You don’t have to do all the same things in the same order every time.”
-Besides, she says, being able to last a long time isn’t necessarily the key to your partner’s sexual enjoyment (did someone say oral sex?).
+Besides, she says, being able to last in bed all. night isn’t necessarily the key to your partner’s sexual enjoyment.
 Of course, you don’t want things to end too quickly, either.
 We’re all looking for our happy medium.

-That said, here are the best methods to try if you want to last longer in bed.
+That said, here are the best methods to try if you want to last longer.

 1. Have a Pregame Ritual

-Remember those pesky ol’ “refractory periods” we mentioned earlier?
+Remember those “refractory periods” we mentioned earlier?
 Well, here’s an example of when they may actually work in your favor.
 Masturbating before sex is a way to give yourself time.
-By utilizing the refractory period, says Queen, you give yourself a better shot at lasting longer with your partner.
+By utilizing the refractory period, says Queen, you give yourself a better shot at lasting longer during sex.

 2. Put the Squeeze on Your Boys

-If you’re reading articles like this, then chances are you’ve heard of the “squeeze technique” before.
+Chances are you’ve heard of the “squeeze technique” before.
 Basically, it refers to squeezing the penis in the area between the shaft and the glans just before ejaculation.
-The idea is to put a hold on the ejaculatory response and get your focus back on the game.
+The idea with the maneuver is to put a hold on the ejaculatory response and get your focus back on the game.
 According to Queen, “the squeeze” is intended to interrupt the ejaculatory process.
-It’s an old-school maneuver originally outlined by acclaimed sex researchers Masters and Johnson to treat premature ejaculation.
+It’s an old-school technique originally outlined by acclaimed sex researchers Masters and Johnson to treat premature ejaculation.
 And, yeah, it works.

 3. Toy Around